 .

-For most people, they do not get all that excited about a special mailbox,
+Most people do not get all that excited about a their mailbox,

-so they just continue with what was there for many years.
-Long after it
+so they just continue with whatever was there for the last many years.

 had gone rusty, but that's not why you are here reading this.

-A custom mailbox like these are not cheap, given how it takes me a whole week
+A custom mailbox like these are not cheap, given how it may take CBD a whole week

 To see all 27 images go to our